feobaby/BSA/Back-Ends/Python/README.md

 ## :rocket: Quick start

-1. Have Git, Python3, pip and pipenv installed on your computer.
+1. Have `Git`, `Python3`, `pip` and `pipenv` installed on your computer.
 2. Clone the repo.
-3.  cd into the project `bsa`, cd into both `Back-Ends` and cd into the `Python` folder to install the dependencies using `pipenv install`.
+3.  cd into the project `bsa`, and cd into the `Back-Ends` and `Python` folders.
+4.  if `pipenv` has been installed, then run `pipenv shell`, and run `pipenv install --skip-lock` to install dependencies from `pipfile`.
-4. Create a `.env` file in the folder and add the necessary variables following the _.env.sample_ format.
+5. Create a `.env` file in the folder and add the necessary variables following the _.env.sample_ format.
-5. You can do a quick database migration using the command: `python manage.py migrate`.
+6. You can do a quick database migration using the command: `python manage.py migrate`.
-6. Run `python manage.py runserver 3000` to start the backend server.
+7. Run `python manage.py runserver 3000` to start the backend server.

 ## :star: Tools used